JetBrains/lets-plot-docs/source/python/index.rst

 .. title:: Lets-Plot for Python: Plotting Library Based on Grammar of Graphics

 .. meta::
-   :description: Dive into data visualization using Lets-Plot for Python, inspired by ggplot2.
-Master the grammar of graphics to unlock insightful and beautiful plots.
+   :description: Dive into data visualization using Lets-Plot - a faithful port of R ggplot2 to Python.
    :keywords: data visualization, geospatial visualization, python, grammar of graphics, ggplot2